-Reserve Bank is the only establishment which can issue currency.
-When commercial banks require more funds in order to be able to create more credits, they may go to the market place for such funds or go to the Central Bank.
-The central bank furnishes them funds through diverse instruments.
-This part of RBI, that of being ready to lend to banks at all times is another significant function of the central bank and due to this central bank is said to be the lender of last resort.
+The central bank provides them funds through diverse instruments.
+This function of the RBI to lend to banks at all times is another significant function of the central bank and due to this, the central bank is said to be the lender of last resort.

-- The tools utilised by the Central bank to control money supply can be quantitative or qualitative
+- The tools utilised by the central bank to control the money supply can be quantitative or qualitative.

-- Quantitative tools, regulate the expanse of the money supply by changing the CRR or bank rate or open market functions
+- Quantitative tools regulate the expanse of the money supply by changing the CRR, bank rate, or open market functions.

-- Qualitative tools comprise encouragement by the Central bank in order to make commercial banks discourage or encourage lending which is done through moral suasion, margin requisite etc.,
+- Qualitative tools comprise encouragement by the central bank in order to make commercial banks discourage or encourage lending, which is done through moral suasion, margin requisite, and more.

 |Important Topics in Economics:|

-There are 2 types of open market operations:
+There are two types of open market operations: